Warm roof conversion

 Some of the high performance glass we can supply can only reach a U value of 1.0 W/m², which is an improvement, but cannot match the warm roof conversion value of 0.18 W/m².

-The difference between a warm roof conversion and polycarbonate or glazed roof will be quite noticeable and will make an all year round usable space.
-Provided of course the windows and doors fitted in your conservatory are up to date and properly installed.
+The difference between a warm roof conversion and polycarbonate or glazed roof will be quite noticeable and will make the room an all year round usable space.
+Provided of course the windows and doors fitted in your conservatory are up to date, of good quality and properly installed.

-We have a Sentinel roof installed in our Bristol showgarden.
-A quick and easy roof to install with a fantastic low U value for warmer winters and more comfortable summers.
+We have the above Sentinel roof installed in our Bristol showgarden.
+A quick and easy roof to install with a fantastic low U value (0.18) for warmer winters and more comfortable summers.

 Its a warm roof conversion system based around pre-assembled timber pods.
 Using timber is a great way to cut down on condensation compared to other metal and composite alternatives.